A Model for the Higher Category of Higher Categories: Introduction

-I also would like to thank William Balderrama for many helpful conversations and in particular for making me aware of \cite[Definition 5.2.3]{Ci17}.
+I would like to thank William Balderrama for many helpful conversations and in particular for making me aware of \cite[Definition 5.2.3]{cisinski2019highercategories}.
 I also would like to thank Emily Riehl for many helpful conversations and in particular for making me aware of the non-functoriality of pullbacks.
+I also would like to thank Hoang Kim Nguyen for discussion regarding minimal fibrations.
+Moreover, I would like to thank Denis-Charles Cisinski for several helpful explanations regarding his results in \cite{cisinski2019highercategories}.
+Finally, I would also like to thank the referee for many helpful suggestions.